yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### GET FEED FINISHED

-The event `EVENT_UP_GET_FEED_FINISHED` will be fired when fetching the feed from the social provider has finished successfully.
+The event `EVENT_UP_GET_FEED_FINISHED` will be triggered when fetching the feed from the social provider has finished successfully.

 ``` objectivec
 // observe the event: